Dysprosium nitride: Preparation

+The reaction is usually carried out under pressures higher than the atmospheric pressure.
+Studies have synthesised dysprosium nitride at pressures greater than 250 kPa.

 Physical properties

 Dypsrosium nitride forms gray crystals of cubic system; cell parameter a = 0.490 nm, Z = 4.
 It is a good conductor of electricity and reacts with water.
 It is known for its magnetic properties and high melting point.